tm-a-t/figma-boy/README.md

 We will simplify this process and put everything in one place (IntelliJ, of course).

-## Features

-1) Junie edits Figma prototypes

-- Tool calling using the recently released Figma MCP

-2) User views and tweaks design from IDE

-- A Figma pane for IntelliJ with the UI tailored to our use case

-3) Junie codes and compares UI with Figma prototypes

-- Providing Junie with design parameters and pictures, tool calling to verify the results

-## Project structure

 - idea-plugin
     - Plugin, implemented as a view of a browser, allowing to log into Figma account and interact with your projects directly from Intellij
 - Figma MCP Server
     - TODO

-## How to run

-- Idea Plugin

-  From root:
-    ```bash
-    ./gradlew :idea-plugin:runIde
-    ```
-  or alternatively by alias:
-    ```bash
-    ./gradlew runIde
-    ```
-- FIgma MCP server

-  TODO